szyongit/szyongit/README.md

-- 👋 Hi, I’m @szyongit!
+- 👋 Hi, I’m Szyon (@szyongit)!
-- 👀 I’m interested in programming and mainly code in ☕Java☕ or 📱Kotlin📱.
+- 👀 I’m interested in programming and mainly code in ☕Java☕.
 - 🌱 I’m currently learning C++, C# and Unity.
-- 📫 How to reach me via Discord (Szyon#2292)
+- 📫 You can reach me via Discord (Szyon#2292)

 <!---
 szyongit/szyongit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.